KhartesViewer/khartes/README.md

 in the fragment view) and a crossline slice (vertical line) have been interpreted.
 Nodes near the lines have been moved onto the lines, to maintain good node spacing.
-The horizontal fibers are continuous, which is important.
-The dark spot in the upper right quadrant is due to a lack of data to constrain the interpolation; as more nodes are added, the spot will be replaced by a good image.
+The horizontal fibers are continuous, which is important (see Step 3).
+The dark spot in the upper right quadrant is due to a lack of data to constrain the interpolation; as more nodes are added, the image of the sheet will replace the spot.

 **Step 3**: Pause, verify, repair.
 The most important criterion for a good fragment is that the horizontal fibers (as seen in the fragment view)